10 Best Block Diagram Makers for 2025

 Pros:

-• Vast library of design elements, images, and icons
+• Large library of icons and templates

 Cons:

-• Not as robust as other tools
+• Not as feature-rich as other platforms

 7. Miro